 You may see even better results when you use more than one product and use these products daily in your skincare routine.
-Using multiple products can get pricey quickly, but The Ordinary is a skincare brand that formulates several affordable products that target hyperpigmentation, dark spots, sun spots, and other discolorations.
+Using multiple products can get pricey quickly, but The Ordinary is a skincare brand that formulates several affordable cruelty-free products that target hyperpigmentation, dark spots, sun spots, and other discolorations.

 Multiple products that work differently can be added to your arsenal to target hyperpigmentation in different ways.
 From increasing cell turnover to targeting the formation of hyperpigmentation, the following are the best products from The Ordinary for hyperpigmentation, dark spots, sun spots, uneven skin tone, and discoloration.
 But first, what is hyperpigmentation?

 This post contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
 Please read my Disclosure for additional information.